 The adopter is to provide updates (photos/videos) every now and then (so I know that they are well taken care of).
 If you can no longer keep them for whatever reason, please return them to me.
 I will be asking some questions to determine the adopter's suitability.

-As of their vet visit on 9 Aug 2020, both have been fully vaccinated for this year, neutered, dewormed and de-flead.
-They're also litter box-trained and staying with me indoors for now.
+Both have been fully vaccinated for 2020, neutered, dewormed and de-flead.
+They're also litter box-trained.

 The adopter will receive their medical cards and some of their things to help them adapt to a new environment.